 We at Crutchfield give a big shout out to the amazing staff and students at CATEC!
 Thank you very much.

 We're always here to help

 If you need any help selecting a new amplifier, contact us.
 Our advisors will help you get what you need.
-And if you have any questions about the installation, our Crutchfield's award-winning tech support is free for Crutchfield customers, and available for a small fee if you purchased your gear elsewhere.
+And if you have any questions about the installation, our Crutchfield's award-winning tech support is free for Crutchfield customers.